We are proud to have a fully vaccinated staff. Our practice is taking all COVID precautions. Read more information here

 Treatment for dizziness depends on the underlying cause.
 Sometimes, home remedies like rest and drinking plenty of water are enough to provide relief.

-New York Specialty Clinics might also recommend:
+New York Medical Vascular Care might also recommend:

 • Prescription medication to address inner-ear issues